syncfusion-content/javascript-docs/js/Grid/Context-Menu.md

 ## Context Menu action

-If you want to display only selected items in Context Menu to use `contextMenuItems` property in `contextMenuSettings`.
-We can bind the actions of `contextMenuItems` in `contextClick` event at Grid.
-The following code example illustrates you on how to create Context Menu with selected items.
+When you want to display only the selected items in the Context Menu, use `contextMenuItems` property in `contextMenuSettings`.
+You can bind the actions of the `contextMenuItems` in `contextClick` event in the Grid.
+The following code example explains you on how to create Context Menu with selected items.

 {% highlight html %}